opendatacube/datacube-core/docs/tutorials/odc-stac.rst

    Make sure you download these files from the file browser before exiting the tutorial space as they will be deleted when the tutorial space is closed.

    To download, open the file-browser by clicking the folder icon in the left menu bar.
-   Then, download the "LULC_year.tif" files by right-clicking each file and selecting "Download".
+   Then, download the Land Use Land Cover file for each year (denoted as `LULC_<year>.tif`) by right-clicking each file and selecting "Download".

 .. _pystac-client: https://pystac-client.readthedocs.io/en/stable/
 .. _odc-stac: https://odc-stac.readthedocs.io/en/latest/